mdominique1018/hello-world/README.md

 # hello-world
-Im just trying to learn..
+Im just trying to learn Java, while also learning the fundementals.
+Because I am backwards like that!